When Do I Need a Landlord-Tenant Lawyer?

 What Kind of Lawyer Should a Tenant Get?

 While all lawyers go through law school and obtain a degree, post-graduation, they choose to focus their practice on a particular area of law.
-When a tenant decides to hire a lawyer for their legal matters, they need to look for one that practices in the area of law that the issue falls into.
+When a tenant decides to hire a lawyer for their legal matters, they need to look for one who practices in the area of law that the issue falls into.
 Even if the issue relates to the rental property, the type of lawyer can vary.

 A tenant who submits a rental application and gets turned down could have a discrimination claim.
 They would consult an attorney who knows the Fair Housing Act, civil rights, and other discrimination laws.
 Similarly, a consumer protection attorney can help tenants with protection violations or misleading advertising issues.